znack2/react-router-breadcrumbs-hoc/README.md

 /something-else | Home / :)

 ## Already using a [route config](https://reacttraining.com/react-router/web/example/route-config) array with react-router?

 Simple!
-Just add a `breadcrumbs` prop to your routes that require breadcrumbs.
+Just add a `breadcrumbs` prop to your routes that require custom breadcrumbs.

+## Sensible Defaults

+By default, this package will attempt to create breadcrumbs for you based on the route section via [humanize-string](https://github.com/sindresorhus/humanize-string).
+For example `/users` will auotmatically create the breadcrumb `"Users"`.
+If, for whatever reason, there is a route that you **don't** want a breadcrumb for you can pass `breadcrumb: null` for the route.
+For example `withBreadcrumbs([{ path: '/users', breadcrumb: null }])` will _not_ return a breadcrumb for that path.

 ## API